WTCSC/the-meh-thematical-calculator-Jamesformer/README.md

 You can also contribute to this project by commenting in the feedback pull request in the pull request tab

 ## testing
-You can run this code through Pytest to check for errors and exit codes
+You can run this code through Pytest to check for errors and exit codes by cding into the meh-thematical project folder and running pytest -s into the console

 ## licensing
 This project is licensed under a MIT license